mbernat/fluidisk/README.md

 ## TODOs

-- [ ] Normalize the SPH kernels for 2d or find better ones specifically for 2d.
 - [ ] Derive related simulation parameters like number of particles, target density and kernel cutoff distance from each other or perhaps from a simpler set of more intuitive parameters.
 - [ ] Show some info about the constraint solving convergence.